-Two Members of Council will be appointed by Council to serve as the Chair and Vice Chair of Sustainability and Environmental Advisory Committee.
+Two Members of Council will be appointed by Council to serve as the Chair and Vice Chair of the Multiculturalism Advisory Committee.

-The City Clerk, or his/her designate, will prepare the agenda and notice of meeting and will serve as Secretary (Committee Clerk).
+The City Clerk or designate will prepare the agenda and notice of meeting and will serve as Secretary.

-The General Manager of Engineering and Public Works or his/her designate will serve as the staff liaison to support the Committee.
+The General Manager Planning and Development or his/her designate will serve as the staff liaison to support the Committee.